prevwong/craft.js/packages/docs/docs/overview.md

 There're existing libraries that come with a fully working page editor out of the box with a user interface and editable components.
 However, if you wish to make customisations such as tweaking the user interface, it will most definitely involve modifying the library itself.

-Craft.js solves this problem by providing the building blocks of a page editor.
+Craft.js solves this problem by modularising the building blocks of a page editor.
 It provides a drag-n-drop system and handles the way user components should be rendered, updated and moved - among other things.
 With this, you'll be able to focus on building the page editor according to your own specifications and needs.

 ## Features